RichardZJM/K-MTP-training/research_notebook.md

 This setup yields 26 trainable parameters.

+### Format of Atomic Configurations

 Next, some processing must be applied to the QE outputs to translate the training information into a configuration file which is readable by the MLIP package.
 This is because, while there is an interface with LAMMPs, the MLIP package makes no assumptions on which quantum chemistry program is used to generate the training sets.
 Specifically, the training data needs to be assembled with the atomic positions and the resultant energy, force, and stress.
-The form is as follows:
+The form is as follows, where a list of these configurations is assembled in the text file.

 ```sh
 BEGIN_CFG